 Since researching and getting on the self-sustain-train my perspective has done a complete 180.
 I am now seeing positives to my current lifestyle.
 My carbon footprint is much smaller than it would be if I lived in that huge home I used to envy.
 My bills are lower.
 My mortgage is lower and that gives me opportunity to save and put my money and time into creating the self sustainable home of my dreams.

-In the few years we have been in this place, we have really turned it into a cozy home.
+In the few years we have been in this place, we have really turned it into a cozy abode.
 People come into this house and they don’t want to leave.
 That is what a home is all about.
 It is not the size of the home that matters but rather the energy and memories you create within it.

 That being said we DID need more space.
 We were eating at a small counter (after you read this post check out my DIY counter-top paint video here) rather than a table and with all the baking that goes on in my house we had to expand.

 We decided to do a cathedral ceiling since we don’t have that kind of height anywhere else in the house.
-It is really going to open up the spaceand make it feel so much roomier.
+It is really going to open up the space and make it feel so much roomier.

 Now, this addition is not that big but because we strategically planned the placement of this addition it is going to feel very large when it is done.
 We have big plans for the inside as well but we will have to recover a bit financially from this before we can tackle our other ideas I am sure!
-When it is all said and done I will give the grand total for the project cost since I think that is information that is helpful to people looking into a project like this.

 Aside from the addition we have been clearing our land and tearing up the terrain to create a landscape that can be used for multiple purposes.
 Our land was mainly tall pines and overgrown brush surrounding a little yard.
 Then we found out that we had a lot more land than we thought!
 Although we cut down a large number of trees, we are re-purposing them and creating a beautiful plank fence that will surround the property in a very unique rustic style which I cannot wait to share with you!